andrew-johnson-4/PunCalculus/README.md

 An "object" A can be modelled as a simple morphism 1 -> A.
 Similarly ¬A is shorthand for 0 -> A.

+Greedy Infer is the gas. determine color is the brakes. the rules for graph coloring precedence can be customized.

 Type System above is not strongly normalizing yet.

 ## Citations